Emir Azemović: Club career

 Hailing from Novi Pazar, Azemović began his youth career at local club AS Novi Pazar, before joining Partizan's youth system, where he spent two years.

 In August 2015, Azemović signed a five-year contract with Portuguese side Benfica, and was immediately assigned to their B team in the second-tier LigaPro.
 His deal included a salary of €7,000 per month.
 He made two appearances on the Benfica B bench in September, but did not earn a cap.
 Instead, he spent most of the season with the Benfica U19 team, appearing in three UEFA Youth League games.

 In January 2017, Azemović was loaned out to Fafe, another LigaPro team, until the end of the season.
 He made his professional debut four months later, playing the full 90 minutes in a 3–1 win over Gil Vicente.

 On 5 August 2020, he returned to Slovenia and signed with Aluminij.

+In August 2022, Azemović joined Serbian side Kolubara.

+In July 2023, Azemović signed with Novi Pazar on a one-year deal, remaining in Serbia.